 15. Straw Mat

-A straw mat is great if you need some place to sit that isn’t on the forest floor.
+A straw mat is great if you need someplace to sit that isn’t on the forest floor.
 If the ground stays wet, you could get your clothes soaked through and it can be uncomfortable if you’re sitting there for a long time.
 Also, check our guide on What to wear for the bushcraft adventure.

 So having a mat that you can place on the ground and not worry about getting wet is great, especially if it doesn’t weigh much so you don’t have to carry much extra weight in your bag or box.